Explanatory notes 2018

 - if you take up occupation of an additional property

-- an increase in the rateable value of a property you occupy in an area other than the area of the local authority which granted the relief.
+- an increase in the rateable value of a property you occupy outside of our council area.

 Charity and community amateur sports club relief